Skip to content

 --region us-east-1

-Customize Profile Naming
+Customize Profile Naming (Recommend to use)

-Use these options for cleaner profile names:
+Use these options help you to populate all of the AWS accounts with cleaner profile names:

 aws-sso-util configure populate \